Maharishi Parāśara

 was one such awaited child.
 His birth was predicated by Maharishi Parāśara

-— the astrologer extraordinaire, and very rightly known as the ‘father of Astrology’.
+— the astrologer extraordinaire - very rightly known as the ‘father of Astrology’.
 His epic book Brihat Parāśara Hora Shastra

 is considered the starting point of Astrology.